charlieroses/charlieroses/src/cs164/crypto/rsa.md

 messages.
 If I don't use matching keys, I don't get the message I started with.

-You may also say _"A message is a bunch of letters!
-How can I raise a word to an exponent?"_
+You may also say <span id="msgascii">_"A message is a bunch of letters!
+How can I raise a word to an exponent?"_</span>
 Remember in [the ASCII section](ascii/ascii.html), we learned we can use binary to represent letters.
 Using ASCII, we represent each letter as a number and concatenate them (smush